lifelynl/diagnostics-with-ai/README.md

 ## Where the AI magic happens

+### How the architecture works (sequence)

+1. Frontend performs HTTP request with the first (main) symptom.
+2. Server generates random string (as session ID) and establishes an SSH connection.
+The connection, together with the unique ID, is stored in an array.
+3. The symptom is sent to the chatbot.
+4. The response of the chatbot is parsed and the follow-up question is sent as response to the HTTP request from step 1, together with the session ID.
+5. The frontend saves this session ID in a variable and shows the followup question to the user.
+6. When the next form is submitted, the frontend performs a new HTTP request, this time with the session ID too.
+7. Server looks up connection by session ID and sents the user input to the chatbot.
+8. The response is parsed again and sent back to the frontend as response to the HTTP request from step 6.
+9. And so on and so on, until the last response of the chatbot is no question anymore, but a conclusion.
+The conclusion is shown in the frontend.

+### How to host it

 1. Host the files from the 'magic' on a remote machine that is accessible with SSH
 2. Test the python script by running `python3 chat_bot.py` on that machine
 3. Add following environment variables to this nextjs backend: